frkncbngl/flight-price-web-scraper/README.md

    ```bash
    pip install playwright beautifulsoup4 pandas openpyxl
    ```
+## Ver 1.2
+-Added period input function.
+This helps users to give the input in terminal instead of hardcoding it.
+-Added new functionality to create the excel file in the directory that the code runs.
+Previously excel file needed to be created manually first.
+It also checks if the file exists to prevent over writing the entire excel document that could cause data loss.

 ## Ver 1.1
 -Added some extra code to catch the TimeoutErrors.
-And hopefully to keep the program running.
+This update makes the program run smoother.

 ## Usage
 1. Run the script in your terminal or IDE.